Please send any suggestions and comments

 - And social effectiveness training for children with social phobia

 , as well as for adults.

-Conclusion: Anxiety and Anxiety Disorders - Symptoms, Natural Cures and Prevention
+Conclusion: Anxiety and Anxiety Disorders & Panic Attacks: Symptoms, Natural Cures, and Prevention

-As stated in this narrative, natural ways of combating anxiety appear to be feasible and viable, and, most importantly, they have been proven to be successful.
-Medicating anxiety with benzodiazepines and antidepressants has serious physical side-effects, especially when discontinued.
+As stated in this narrative, natural ways of combating anxiety appear to be feasible and viable, and most importantly, have been proven to be successful.
+Medicating anxiety with benzodiazepines and antidepressants has serious physical side effects, especially when discontinued.
 Many mental health professionals, such as the psychiatrists whose research has been cited in this discussion, advocate natural interventions.
-These include cognitive-behavioral therapy in treating anxiety and the basis for anxiety, in particular.
-As alluded to in this narrative, medication treats symptoms of anxiety, rather than the causes of anxiety.
+These include cognitive-behavioral therapy for treating anxiety and the basis for anxiety, in particular.

 It is intuitively obvious that natural ways to treating anxiety are preferable.
-These interventions are non-invasive in the sense of not including treatment related to brain chemistry to control your behavior.
-Moreover, such treatments for anxiety lack the effects, side effects and rebound effects of a drug upon discontinuation of the drug.
+These interventions are non-invasive in the sense that they do not include treatment related to brain chemistry in controlling behavior.
+Moreover, such treatments for anxiety lack the effects, side effects, and rebound effects of a drug upon discontinuation.
 Overall, natural remedies for anxiety simply make sense.

-References for Anxiety and Anxiety Disorders - Symptoms, Natural Cures and Prevention
+References for Anxiety and Anxiety Disorders & Panic Attacks: Symptoms, Natural Cures, and Prevention

 1. Anxiety - Symptoms.
 (June 30, 2012).
 Mayo Clinic. http://www.mayoclinic.com/health/anxiety/DS01187/DSECTION=symptoms

 2. Anxiety disorders - Highlights.
 (2011).
 University of Maryland Medical Center. http://www.umm.edu/patiented/articles/anxiety_disorders_000028.htm